-I had some very well used hickory gel stain.
+I had some very well-used hickory gel stain.
 I was excited that I had enough to do the mantle.
 I just wiped it on with a rag.

 Once that was all finished, the little gold stripes were glaring at me.

-I had a little space between the mantle and the shelf that I wanted to fill.
+I had a little space between the mantel and the shelf that I wanted to fill.
 I think that our black dough bowl fits the bill nicely.
 I needed to balance out the other side.
 I liked how this bird cloche screamed “Spring”.